Landscape Crew

 Minimum Training & Qualifications:

-Must have a valid driver's license and be able to be insured through Zoo fleet carrier.
+Must have a valid driver's license and be insurable by the fleet insurance carrier.

 The Toledo Zoo is a drug-free workplace, including marijuana.